 I really like the burgundy/reddish brown colour that I've been seeing online, since it looks like the perfect shade for cold weather.
 What steps should I take to colour my hair into a rich burgundy shade at home?

 A: Amy, thank you for the question.
-That tone is beautiful!
+The burgundy tone you want is gorgeous.

 In order to get this look, you need to fill the ends of your hair.
 That means putting back the missing pigment that was lifted.